Tina Towler

 Tina has been a sports massage therapist and biomechanics coach for 12 years.
 She is a Personal Trainer (PT) who specialised in phase 4 cardiac rehabilitation for 10 years in association with the BACR.
 Tina’s motivation to do sports massage in 2007 was to help sporty, active children, (young cricketers at the time,) as Tina felt they needed care, guidance, tips and tools to be able to help look after their young, growing bodies to give them the best chance of reaching their full potential.

-Tina loves treating to help people feel better, less stressed and achieve positive outcomes.
+Tina loves people and helping them to just feel better, less stressed and with positive outcomes.
 The human body is an incredible but complicated machine.
 It fascinates her and she is therefore constantly learning, she loves it!

 Note from Tina: “I may be rather vertically challenged but do not let my size fool you!
 They don’t call me the ‘pocket rocket’ for nothing…”